Janine Clifton

 About me

-Hello and thanks for clicking on my profile.
+Hello and thanks for visiting my profile.

-That's why I offer a free no-obligation 20 minute initial telephone chat before arranging a first session, so that we can get a feel for each other and make sure that we will be a good match.
+I offer a free no-obligation 20 minute initial telephone chat before arranging a first session, so that we can get a feel for each other and make sure that we will be a good match.
 You can also ask me any questions about how the process of counselling works and it's a good way for me to find out a bit about what's led you here.

 Who I Am and What I Offer